adsantos/adsantos.github.io/_posts/2015-11-07-isPalindrome.markdown

 categories: jekyll update
 ---

-I need a method that should check if a given string is a [palindrome][palindrome].
+I needed a method to check if a given string was a [palindrome][palindrome].
 Below is a possible implementation with O(n) complexity.

 {% highlight objective-c %}